irungentoo/toxcore/docs/Avatars.md

   - Making the requester responsible for storing partial data and state information;

-  - (currently not implemented) Treating avatar data transfers as a low priority operation, handled only if no other packets are being processed.

 Another problem present in the avatars is the possibility of a friend send a maliciously crafted image intended to exploit vulnerabilities in image